-If you have bad credit, you might find it difficult to get accepted for loan with many other high-street lenders – but Everyday Loans is more likely to lend to those with a less than perfect credit history.
+If you have bad credit you might find it difficult to get accepted for loan with some high-street lenders – but Everyday Loans is more likely to lend to those with a less than perfect credit history.

 Unlike some other loan providers for people with low credit, Everyday Loans doesn’t require a guarantor.
 A guarantor is a friend or family member with better a better credit history and score, who agrees to take on responsibility for the loan if you have difficulty paying it back.

-This means that if you don’t have someone who could share your loan with you, you can still access credit – although your interest rates will probably be higher than with most guarantor loans.
+This means that if you don’t have someone who could share your loan with you, you can still access credit – although your interest rate will probably be higher than those on most guarantor loans.

-When you apply for a loan with Everyday Loans, they’ll want to know a little about your financial circumstances.
-The amount they’ll be willing to lend to you will depend on factors such as your credit history and whether you own your own home – but even if you have poor credit and rent your home, it should still be possible to get a loan.
+When you apply for a loan with Everyday Loans it’ll want to know about your financial circumstances.
+The amount it’ll be willing to lend to you will depend on factors such as your credit history, your income and outgoings and whether you own your own home.
+But even if you have poor credit and rent your home it should still be possible to get a loan.

-Unlike some providers, Everyday Loans needs you to pop into your local branch to conclude your application.
-The meeting shouldn’t take more than about 45 minutes, though – and once you’ve been approved, you can leave with your cheque.
+Unlike some providers, Everyday Loans needs you to visit your local branch to conclude your application.

 The amount of interest you’ll be charged with Everyday Loans will depend on how much money you’re borrowing, how quickly you agree to pay it back (known as the term of the loan), and your credit score – which you can check using our free credit monitor tool.
 The higher your credit score the better rates of interest you will tend to be offered for your loan.

-More people are eligible for an Everyday Loan than those from more traditional providers, such as high street banks.
+More people are eligible for an Everyday Loan than those offered by more traditional providers, such as high street banks.
 This is because Everyday Loans is a specialist provider that focuses on those who have been unable to secure loans from other providers because of their credit situation.

-That said, there are still two basic criteria you need to meet:
+That said, there are still two basic criteria you'll need to meet:

 You can find out which loan deals you are eligible for when you compare your options on MoneySuperMarket.
 Just give us a few details about what you want from your loan, including what it’s for and how much you need, and you’ll see a list of quotes tailored for your needs.

 You can compare deals by their APR (the interest rate and any other charges on the loan) and the likelihood you will be accepted.
-As soon as you’ve found the loan you want, simply click through to the provider’s website to finalise your application.
+As soon as you’ve found the loan you want simply click through to the provider’s website to finalise your application.

 Be aware that a loan is a significant financial commitment.
 You should be honest on your application and with yourself as to whether you can afford the repayments.
-Loans for people with low credit scores often charge a high level of interest, and if you end up unable to meet your repayments, your credit score will be affected and you may fall into significant debt.
+Loans for people with low credit scores often charge a high level of interest.
+If you end up unable to meet your repayments, your credit score will be affected and you may fall into significant debt.